IAIK/LVI-NULLify/README.md

 Then follow the Intel documentation on how to install only the SDK from the `sgx-sdk/linux-sgx` directory.
 And source the resulting environment.

+This step creates an unpatched SDK that is necessary for PSW installation.

 ## Install patched PSW
 Then clean the complete repository.
-We advice to delete the repository and redo the checkout process again.
+We advise to delete the repository and redo the checkout process again.

 Afterwards apply the patch:
 ```